 Kokomo, IN, US

 Now all he needed were names for his characters.
-“I wanted to call the dog 'Tiny,' but Norma (his wife) said that was boring and suggested 'Clifford' after an imaginary friend from her childhood,” Bridwell says.
+“I wanted to call the dog 'Tiny,' but Norma (his wife) said that was boring and suggested 'Clifford' after an imaginary friend from her childhood,” Bridwell said.
 The little girl's name, however, was easy.
 Bridwell named her Emily Elizabeth, after his young daughter.
 He dropped off his drawings and manuscript at Scholastic and tried not to expect anything.
 Three weeks later the phone rang.
 Scholastic wanted to publish Clifford the Big Red Dog.
 At the time, Bridwell couldn't quite believe it.
 “I said to my wife, 'Now don't count on there being any more.
 This one is just a fluke.
 I don't know if there will ever be another one.'”
-But it was no fluke — so far over 40 Clifford books have been published.
-But Bridwell, who now has been a best-selling author-illustrator for years, still refuses to take all the credit for his spectacular success.
-“Luck has a lot to do with it,” he modestly insists.
-“So much of it has to do with stumbling into the right characteristics of this big red dog and situations you can use in a story.”
+But it was no fluke.
+Bridwell was a best-selling author-illustrator for years and refused to take all the credit for his spectacular success.
+“Luck has a lot to do with it.
+So much of it has to do with stumbling into the right characteristics of this big red dog and situations you can use in a story.”

 “He's Red and He's Warm”

-Bridwell sums up Clifford's characteristics matter-of-factly: “He's red and he's warm.
+Bridwell summed up Clifford's characteristics matter-of-factly: “He's red and he's warm.
 Clifford does what you'd like to do but can't.
 Because Clifford is so big and also because he's a dog, he's able to do the most unbelievable and imaginative things.”
 But not too unbelievable or imaginative.
 You won't see Clifford traveling in outer space, for example.
-Bridwell is firm about his decision that Clifford won't do anything that a real dog wouldn't do.
+Bridwell was firm about his decision that Clifford won't do anything that a real dog wouldn't do.

-Despite his (and Clifford's) success, Bridwell, like anyone who does anything creative, still can't always predict how others will respond to his work.
+Despite his (and Clifford's) success, Bridwell, like anyone who does anything creative, still couldn't predict how others will respond to his work.
 In just a few hours on the night before he was to meet with his editor about a Clifford book that he had worked on for many weeks, Bridwell drew some sketches and put together the text for what would become one of his most popular books, The Witch Next Door.
 Bridwell thought he was just bringing along something extra, but The Witch Next Door, about a kindly witch and her friendship with her two young neighbors, was accepted for publication while the Clifford book was rejected.
 “That's the way it goes,” Bridwell says, calling The Witch Next Door a “happy accident.”

 “Someday You Will Succeed”